kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 The work of the container in Kora is divided into two parts: what is done at runtime and what is done at compile time.

+For a step-by-step walkthrough before the reference details, see [Dependency Injection Introduction](../guides/dependency-injection-introduction.md) and [Dependency Injection](../guides/dependency-injection.md).

 ## Compile Time { #compile-time }

 At compile time, components are searched building the dependency container of the entire application.